DCPS Special Education Family Guide

 Eligibility

-The IEP team will decide if the student meets the specific criteria required to be found eligible as a child with a disability and in need of special education services.
-The IEP team may discuss needing more assessments and reconvene for the eligibility determination meeting.
+The IEP team determines if the student meets the specific criteria for one of the IDEA defined disabilities, and who because of that disability requires special education and related services.
+The IEP team may discuss the need for more assessments, and if necessary, reconvening for the eligibility determination meeting.

 Individual Education Program (IEP) Development

 If the child is eligible for special education services as a child with a disability, the IEP team identifies the student’s needs and creates an IEP.
-The IEP is a document that outlines the annual educational goals for the child.
-The IEP outlines the instructional and related services needed to meet those goals.
-The IEP will indicate the appropriate setting in which these services should be delivered.
+The IEP is a document that outlines the present levels of performance, annual goals for the child, and the specialized instruction and related services necessary to meet those goals.
+The IEP will indicate the setting such as general education or special education where these services should be delivered.
+The IEP is the student’s placement.

 Annual Review